kuhlaid/dv-api-test/v5.13/README.md

 I use VSCode editor for Windows and the `Markdown All in One` extension.
 I also use Docker Desktop to start a local Jupyter Server from a WSL terminal in VSCode.
 The commands I use are:

+Switch the directory in the terminal to the location of the notebook file.

 `cd "/mnt/c/Users/pgale/University of North Carolina at Chapel Hill/TarcStudyDataRepository - Files/DataPull/364-dp/Note3/dv-api-test/v5.13"`

+Start the Jupyter server using Docker.

 `docker run -it --name 364-dp-DataverseApiTest --mount type=bind,source="$(pwd)",target="/home/jovyan/work" --add-host=host.docker.internal:host-gateway -p 10000:8888 quay.io/jupyter/scipy-notebook:latest`